 Over the years, the park has been used for motion pictures, political rallies, civic receptions, public skating, soccer, baseball, boxing, football, horse-jumping, and even a 21-Gun Salute to Her Majesty Queen Elizabeth II during to her visit to Victoria Park in 1997.
 Today, this City owned and operated facility is home to the London Majors of the Intercounty Baseball League (IBL).

 Labatt Memorial Park - Photo by Wayne Brown / Brown's Photos

-The Canada Games Aquatic Center is a world-class swimming and diving facility which features an Olympic-sized 50m pool with 8 lanes, 1-10m diving boards, movable bulkhead, and aquatic climbing wall.
+The Canada Games Aquatic Center is a world-class swimming and diving facility which features a 50m 8-lane Olympic sized pool featuring an aquatic rock climbing wall, 1 and 3m spring boards, as well as 3, 5, 7.5, and 10m diving platforms and a moveable bulkhead.
 The facility is a legacy from when London hosted the 2001 Canada Summer Games and has since been a host venue for the 2004 and 2018 Ontario Summer Games, along with various other meets.
 In 2014, the facility underwent a $6.3 million renovation making it more modern and environmentally friendly and is currently home to the Forest City Diving Club and London Aquatic Club.

 Canada Games Aquatic Centre

 Did you know that London is home to Canada's most southerly ski hill?
 Conveniently located within the city, Boler Mountain offers 17 runs, along with a half pipe and tubing!
 In the summer months, Boler transforms into an outdoor adventure facility with 12km of hiking and mountain bike trails, beach volleyball, and even a treetop outdoor adventure park!